lukebarlow/marie-delbee-gatsby-netlify-cms/src/pages/projects/index.md

           bit of text for each piece will help a lot with testing.
         media: /img/mahameru-volcano.jpeg
         title: Puff
+      - description: >-
+          A nice bit of text for each piece will help a lot with testing.
+A nice bit of text for each piece will help a lot with testing.
+A nice bit of text for each piece will help a lot with testing.
+A nice bit of text for each piece will help a lot with testing.
+        media: /img/cactus.mp4
+        title: Cactus Man
     title: Entre Chien Et Loup
   - cover: /img/wheat-field.mp4
     pieces: